CuriousOne23/WhenMathPrays/docs/PRINCIPLES.md

 - **Principle Name:** Short, resonant title (e.g., Love, Hate, Grief, W(t))
 - **Definition:** Clear statement of what the principle encodes.
 Distinguish scope (what it covers, what it excludes).
 - **Scope:** Applicable domains (simulation, documentation, relational measurement).
 Boundaries and limitations.
 - **Implementation:** Mathematical form or code module.
-How it integrates with UREP scenarios.
+How it integrates with GRP scenarios.
 - **Testability:** Metrics or conditions for validation.
 Edge cases to probe.
 - **Known Holes:** Gaps in definition or implementation.
 Open questions for future stewards.
 - **Outline to Fill:** Suggested next steps for refinement.
 Notes for annotation or expansion.